 Twitter laid out new developer guidelines and requirements, after much speculation about how developers would be able to use the platform in the future.
 Some feel pushed around by Twitter’s coming restrictions for displaying tweets, rate limiting and the requirement for major apps to gain Twitter’s permission.
 As it has in the past, Twitter is giving developers a long time to plan for the changes–six months.

-“What i see in my [timeline] looks like war,” said Nico Schoonderwoerd, founder of Twitter-based PeerReach.
+“What i see in my [timeline] looks like war,” said Nico Schoonderwoerd, co-founder of Twitter-based PeerReach.
 Indeed, developers are very touchy to any changes from Twitter, especially when faced with what the company itself calls stricter guidelines:

 In the coming weeks we will release version 1.1 of the Twitter API.
 To help you plan ahead, we’re announcing these changes now, before the new version of the API is available.
 Changes will include: